The Board of Directors (the "Board") elects the Vice Chair and appoints the members of the Board Committees.

-The Board of Directors annually establishes its working plan, in which the management and risk reporting to the Board (the “Charter”) and separate work procedures for its work carried out in each of the Board committees (the Committee Charters).
-For example, the Charter sets forth the Board’s and the Chairman's areas of responsibility, documentation and quorum as well as the frequency of meetings.
+The Board has adopted written work procedures governing its work that also set forth the management and risk reporting to the Board (the “Charter”) and separate work procedures for its work carried out in each of the Board Committees (the “Committee Charters”).
+For example, the Charter sets forth the Board’s and the Chair’s respective areas of responsibility, documentation and quorum as well as the frequency of meetings.
 It also contains rules regarding conflicts of interest and confidentiality.
-Furthermore, the Board of Directors has adopted Instructions for the Group CEO specifying the Group CEO’s responsibilities as well as other charters, policies and instructions for the operations of the Group.
-These, together with the Articles of Association, the Charter, the Committee Charters and Nordea’s values constitute the internal framework that regulate corporate governance at Nordea.
+Furthermore, the Board has adopted instructions for the President and Group CEO specifying his responsibilities as well as other charters, policies and instructions for the operations of the Group.
+These mechanisms, together with the Articles of Association, the Charter, the Committee Charters and Nordea’s values, constitute the internal framework that regulates corporate governance at Nordea.

-The Board is charged with the organisation of Nordea and the management of the Company’s operations and the overall management of the Nordea Group’s affairs in accordance with the external and internal framework.
-Furthermore, the Board shall ensure that the Company’s organisation in respect of accounting, management of funds, and the Company’s financial position in general includes satisfactory controls.
+The Board is charged with the organisation of Nordea and the administration of the Company’s operations and the overall management of the Nordea Group’s affairs in accordance with the external and internal framework.
+Furthermore, the Board shall ensure that the Company’s organisation in respect of accounting, management of funds and the Company’s financial position in general includes satisfactory controls.
 The Board is ultimately responsible for ensuring that an adequate and effective system of internal control is established and maintained.

-Group Internal Audit (GIA) provides annually the Board with an assessment of the overall effectiveness of the governance, and risk and control framework, together with an analysis of themes and trends emerging from internal audit work and their impact on the organisation’s risk profile.
-Further information regarding internal control within Nordea is given here - Internal control process.
+Group Internal Audit (GIA) annually provides the Board with an assessment of the overall effectiveness of the governance, and risk and control framework, together with an analysis of themes and trends emerging from internal audit work and their impact on the organisation’s risk profile.
+Further information regarding internal control within Nordea can be found here - Internal control process.

 Evaluation of the Board

-Updated: February 2018
+Updated: February 2020